vives-projectwerk-2-2020/particula.devbitapp.be/docs/firmware/README.md

 The Particula project is about a Smart Self-Sufficient Open Wireless Air Quality Sensor.
-This IoT device makes use of a particle sensor, a Environmental sensor (temperature, pressure, humidity) and LoRaWAN to transmit the data.
+This IoT device makes use of a particle sensor, a Enviromental sensor (temperature, pressure, humidity) and LoRaWAN to transmit the data.

 Take a look below to see what hardware you need (boards, sensors, modules) to start building this project.